adinium72/ECM1400-Coursework/README.md

 ## Development Notes:

-The Python package ***pylint*** was also used during development, particularly to shephard consistency in line length, variable identifiers, indentation and whitespace.
+The Python package ***pylint*** was also used during development, particularly to shepherd consistency in line length, variable identifiers, indentation and whitespace.

 This was installed via the Windows® command prompt, using the command: